Visitor's Guide to Neuschwanstein Castle in Bavaria

 Ludwig, who grew chubby with age, liked his desserts.
 The chefs would make complicated molds for chocolate and baked goods, decorated to the nth degree, as befitting a ruling house.

-When you're done visiting the castle, take the short 10-15 minute hike to Marienbrucke, a bridge where you have the iconic postcard-perfect view of the castle.
+When you're done visiting the castle, take the short 10-15 minute hike to Marienbrucke.
+It's a bridge where you have the iconic postcard-perfect view of the castle.
 Legend holds that Ludwig enjoyed coming up here after dark, on his nocturnal sleigh rides, to watch the candlelight radiating from the Singer's Hall.

 Tips For Visiting Neuschwanstein Castle

-If you arrive on time.
+Be sure to arrive on time.
 You've got to be punctual.
 That's the German way.

 For Neuschwanstein, you need to come prepared and with a timetable.
 When you prepare for your visit, know that you'll be arriving in the village of Schwangau, rather than directly at the castle.